discopop-project/discopop/README.md

 cmake -DCMAKE_CXX_COMPILER=<PATH_TO_CLANG> -DCMAKE_CXX_FLAGS="-g -O0 -fno-discard-value-names -Xclang -load -Xclang <PATH_TO_DISCOPOP_BUILD_FOLDER>/libi/LLVMDPInstrumentation.so -mllvm -fm-path -mllvm <PATH_TO_FILE_MAPPING>" -DCMAKE_CXX_STANDARD_LIBRARIES="-L<PATH_TO_DISCOPOP_BUILD_FOLDER>/rtlib -lDiscoPoP_RT -lpthread" .
 ```
 3. Running `make` will build the project with DiscoPoP instrumentation applied on the code.

+You may use Github issues to report potential bugs or ask your questions.
+In case you need individual support, please contact us using discopop[at]lists.parallel.informatik.tu-darmstadt.de.

 ## License
 © DiscoPoP is available under the terms of the BSD-3-Clause license, as specified in the LICENSE file.